Preprocessing Among the Infalling Galaxy Population of EDisCS Clusters: Cluster Infall Regions

-which means the mean growth corresponds to $\sigma$ increasing by $\approx15$--$25\%$.
-The predicted $\sigma$ at $z=0$ agrees to within $\sim10\%$ of the predictions at a given mass that \cite{Poggianti06} computed for $z=0.6$ clusters by combining the high-resolution N-body simulations of \cite{Wechsler02} with cluster concentration parameters from \cite{Bullock01}. \\
+which means that the mean growth corresponds to $\sigma$ increasing by $\approx15$--$25\%$.
+The predicted $\sigma$ at $z=0$ agrees to within $\sim10\%$ of the predictions at a given mass that \cite{Poggianti06} computed for $z=0.6$ clusters by combining the high-resolution $N$-body simulations of \cite{Wechsler02} with cluster concentration parameters from \cite{Bullock01}.